 Safety Model

+IBSR is designed to be safe for deployment on production systems, including high-throughput validators and edge infrastructure.
 We’ve tested on a 1Gbps pipe.
-We’ve simulated on a 10Gpbs one but haven’t had the chance to actually run this because of the cost.
+We’ve simulated on a 10Gbps one but haven’t had the chance to actually run this because of the cost.
 If you have one we can use, that would be swell.

 | Guarantee | How It’s Enforced |